chloeyeo/4-variations-of-QUICKSORT-implementation-and-performance-comparison/README.md

       and then uses INSERTION-SORT to sort the entire nearly-sorted array;
     - A variant of QUICKSORT using the median-of-three partitioning scheme; and
     - 3-WAY-QUICKSORT.

+   I have implemented these in the file "QuickSort.java".

 2. Running empirical studies to compare the performance of each version of quicksort implemented in step 1.
 I have used:

-    - Different cutoff values to compare each version of quicksort;
+    - Different cutoff values to compare each version of QuickSort;
     - Compared the runnning times of InsertionSort and MergeSort;
-    -
-4.
+    - Compared running times of each version of QuickSort.

+   I have implemented these in the file "TestSortingAlgorithms.java" and ran each algorithm with each of the provided text files of different sizes (intBig.txt, int1000.txt, int500k.txt, int20k.txt, dutch.txt) to test the running times of each algorithm in different scenarios.

+3.